A Historic Olympic Victory Unknown to the ChampionT

-It was not until well after her death in 1955 that it finally came to light that Margaret Abbott indeed had won the golf tournament at the Paris 1900 Olympic Games.
-And even then, the news came out only because of the curiosity of a college professor who also served as a representative for what is now known as the U.S. Olympic & Paralympic Committee.
+t was not until well after her death in 1955 that the incredible truth of her accomplishment came to light.
+And even then, the news came out only because a college professor, who also served as a representative for what is now known as the U.S. Olympic & Paralympic Committee, became curious about her story.

-Abbott’s name, however, was etched on a plaque in the MacArthur Room at the previous headquarters of the U.S. Olympic Committee (as it was known then) in New York City, which bestowed this honor on the nation’s Olympic gold medalists.
-Paula Welch — a professor at the University of Florida with a strong interest in Olympic history who was also a U.S. delegate to an upcoming International Olympic Academy meeting — saw Abbott’s name – (misspelled Abbot) and wondered who Margaret was and why Welch had never heard of Abbott.
+Abbott’s name was etched on a plaque in the MacArthur Room at the previous headquarters of the U.S. Olympic Committee in New York City, honoring the nation’s Olympic gold medalists.
+Paula Welch, a professor at the University of Florida with a strong interest in Olympic history and a U.S. delegate to an upcoming International Olympic Academy meeting, saw Abbott’s name on the plaque (misspelled Abbot).
+Welch wondered who Margaret Abbott was and why she had never heard of her before.

 “I just felt like this was such an interesting story,” said Welch, whose doctoral dissertation was written on American women in the Olympic Games.
 “I wanted to find out as much as I could.”

 Welch’s research continued on and off for a decade.
-She learned that Abbott was born in India and later raised in Boston and then moved to Chicago where she learned to play golf.
-Her mother, Mary Ives Abbott, had taken Margaret to Paris to study art and the two entered the golf tournament in nearby Compiegne, apparently unaware that it was an Olympic competition.
+She learned that Abbott was born in India, raised in Boston, and then moved to Chicago, where she learned to play golf.
+Her mother, Mary Ives Abbott, had taken Margaret to Paris to study art, and the two entered the golf tournament in Compiegne, apparently unaware that it was an Olympic competition.

-Held in conjunction with the Paris Exposition – also referred to as the World’s Fair — the Olympics were spread out over several months.
-A wide variety of events were staged and it was sometimes left in the air as to what was an Olympic competition (including tug of war) and what was not (kite flying, firefighting and pigeon racing among others).
+Held in conjunction with the Paris Exposition, also known as the World’s Fair, the Olympics were spread out over several months.
+A wide variety of events were staged, and it was sometimes left in the air as to what was an Olympic competition (including tug of war) and what was not (kite flying, firefighting, and pigeon racing, among others).
 There was no Opening Ceremony, nor a Closing Ceremony.

 “They may have called her competition the Exposition Championship because apparently she never heard the word ‘Olympic,’ ” Welch said.
 “Surely if she had heard the word ‘Olympic,’ she would have told her family.”